VidurangiKalpana/VidurangiKalpana/README.md

 Here are some ideas to get you started:-->

-- 🔭 I’m currently working on Software Engineering Project - Image Spectral Data Based Greenhouse Monitoring System
+- 🔭 I’m currently working on Software Engineering Project - Large Language Models in Education
-- 🌱 I’m currently learning AI ML
+- 🌱 I’m currently learning ML AI
 - 📫 How to reach me: https://www.linkedin.com/in/vidurangi-kalpana-9079301b7/
-- ⚡ Fun fact: I'm a 🏸❤️, 🎶💜 & 🐈🧡
+- ⚡ Fun fact: I'm a 🏸❤️ & a 🎶💜